Jencreate/DATA201SJM/Team_Diary.md

   - The ideas were further refined to meet the context of the assignment.

 #### Team Entry (24/09/21)
 - New team member in group, Liyinqin Li.
-SJM now has a group size of 4
+SJM now has a group size of 4.
+- 'energy production by river flow with relative humidity' was chosen as the main topic.